Convert JSON Format to DOT via C#

-Set Layout & Convert JSON Format to DOT in Android via Java
+Set Layout and Convert JSON Format to DOT via C#

-Furthermore, the API allows you to set layout options for your JSON format while parsing JSON to DOT using JsonLayoutOptions .
+While parsing JSON to DOT, you can also set layout options for your JSON using JsonLayoutOptions .
 It allows you to process Array as a table, ignore nulls, ignore array title, ignore object title, convert string to number or date, set date and number format, and set title style.
 All of these options allow you to present your data as per your needs.
 The following code snippet shows you how to set the layout options.

 Other Conversion Options